PrimaveraDeveloper/lithium/ref/hydrogen-2.0/EventBus.InMemory.md

 }
 ```

-The subscription source path and a delegate representing the handling method previously created should then be passed to the `Subscribe` or `SubscribeAsync` method of the `InMemoryEventBusService` instance.
+The event bus path identifier, subscription identifier and a delegate representing the previously created handling method should then be passed as arguments to the `Subscribe` or `SubscribeAsync` method of the `InMemoryEventBusService` instance.

-A collection of subscription filters defined by `IEventBusFilters` can also be provided.

 ```csharp
 /// <summary>